OpenTimelineIO/otio-aaf-adapter/.github/ISSUE_TEMPLATE/bug_report.md

 2. Python version
 3. Example snippet that demonstrates the issue - if it's a build issue,
 4. OpenTimelineIO release version or commit hash
-5. Compiler information:
-    on Mac, type `clang -v`, and paste the results here on Linux, type `gcc -v`, and paste the results here on Windows, type `cl`, and paste the results here.
-    If you are unable to determine your compiler via these commands, please indicate that here.

 ## Expected Behavior